Explore New Google Meet Features for Better Virtual Meetings

 Currently rolling out first to mobile users, this new Google Meet feature uses artificial intelligence to take control of Meet lighting issues.
 AI automatically adjusts video to make the user more visible when lighting conditions are suboptimal.
 It will be available to web users in the future.

 Meet now intelligently filters out background distractions that interrupt meetings.
 This includes barking dogs, people talking, or even your keystrokes as you take notes.
-This feature will begin rolling out first to G Suite Enterprise and G Suite Enterprise for Education Customers.
+This feature will begin rolling out first to Google Workspace Enterprise and Google Workspace Enterprise for Education Customers.
 Web users will be next, followed then by mobile users.

 Better presentation options.